JonatanLindh/kandidat/text/rapport/rapport.typ

   caption: [Frame time metrics on PC-2 (@pc-2-specs) – Seamless galaxy], ) <seamless-galaxy-table>

 In addition, the UI received updates (seen in @seamless-systems-ui-img) to display more information about each solar system.
-Together with some added flair of an assigned stellar classification roughly associated to its color @britannica-stellar-classification, as well as a randomly selected star catalogue acronym, followed by an integer number @star-naming (the system's seed).
+Together with some added flair of an assigned stellar classification @britannica-stellar-classification roughly associated to its color, as well as a randomly selected star catalogue acronym, followed by an integer number @star-naming (the system's seed).

 #figure(
   image("images/Galaxy/seamless_galaxy_ui_update.png", width: 90%),